RBAdelphiStudent/lab03/README.md

 ## What do you think is the type of each of the following fields?
 * private int count;
+* This field is of the int data type.
 * private Student representative;
 * private Server host;

 ## What are the names of the following fields?
 * private boolean alive;
+* This field is named alive.
 * private Person tutor;
+* This field is named tutor.
 * private Game game;
+* This field is named game.

 ## From what you know about the naming conventions for classes, which of the type names in the above questions would you say are class names?
+* Based off of the convention that class names are capitalized in code, the data type names Student, Server, Person, and Game all represent classes.

 ## In the following field declaration from the `TicketMachine` class
 ```